 We're about to throw some bad news your way, but don't worry, we'll follow soon after with some good news.
 Here it is: You can't get rid of your pores, no matter how many products you use or hard you try to pick and prod at them.
 But now, here's the good news: According to the American Academy of Dermatology, reducing the look of pores so they're virtually impossible to see without a magnifying glass is a possibility, one that's not so difficult to achieve.

-The right cleansers and exfoliators remove dead skin cells and unclog dirt-filled pores, which can help, as can moisturizing with collagen-boosting creams and lotions (when collagen weakens in the skin, pores look larger), wearing broad-spectrum SPF daily, sticking to non-comedogenic skincare, and more.
+With the right ingredients, cleansers and exfoliators can remove dead skin cells and unclog dirt-filled pores, as can certain serums and face masks.
+Getting in the habit of moisturizing with collagen-boosting creams and lotions and wearing broad-spectrum SPF daily may help keep skin looking plumper for longer.
 Then there are pore-minimizing products that allow you to emulate the smooth, almost poreless (emphasis on almost, since again no skin is truly free of pores!) skin of youth.

 Best Overall: Dr. Brandt Skincare Pores No More Pore Refiner Primer

 There’s nothing as enticing as a two-in-one product, and here’s one that actually delivers.
-Somewhere between makeup and skincare, this primer gently exfoliates with salicylic acid to combat dead skin cells and rebalances skin with flower extracts while absorbing excess oil.
+Somewhere between makeup and skincare, this primer gently exfoliates with salicylic acid proven to combat dead skin cells as it rebalances and absorbs excess oil.
 The result is the perfect canvas for makeup, and smaller-looking pores over time.
 Whether you’re a makeup novice or expert, this is worth the investment.